kellym/guidestar/README.md

 Once you initialize it, you can use it in your code via:

+    results = Guidestar.search(:keyword => 'monkeys', :limit => 20)

+Or you can create a Guidestar::Client object and go from there:

     client  = Guidestar::Client.new
     results = client.search(:keyword => 'monkeys', :limit => 20)
+    # OR
+    results = client.keyword('monkeys').per(20).search
+    # or any combination of the above methods

+The Guidestar::Result object behaves like an array, but includes some extra fields for your usage:

     results.xml
     # => raw xml data

     results.search_time
     # => 0.12

     results.total_count
     # => 1292

+    results.total_pages
+    # => 52

+You can iterate through the results like any Enumerable:

     results.each do |org|
       org.name